Who we are

 Meet the Board

-René Wiesner Brown, Treasurer
+René Wiesner Brown, President

 René Wiesner Brown is a land conservationist, ecologist, and climate change scientist with over 20 years of experience in the field.
 She is a former Program Manager with the Land Trust Alliance, the national umbrella organization for land trusts.
 She sought to get involved with a local land trust when she moved to the Tampa Bay area in 2000.
 She found a group of like-minded people and became a founding board member of the Tampa Bay Conservancy.
 She is a past President and Program Director.